tglanz/bsc/deep-compression/chapters/0030-pruning.md

 **Learning Rate Rewinding** is the method of re-initializing the learning rate, keeping the parameters as is and then retraining the network.

-The idea behind this method is to allow for bigger _error margins_ during the stochastic gradient descent process (TODO: describe SDG in the brief to NNs).
+The idea behind this method is to allow for bigger _error margins_ during the stochastic gradient descent process (TODO: describe SGD in the brief to NNs).

 **Weight Rewinding** is the method of re-initializing the weights to their values at initialization before training and pruning - Only then retrain the network.